-Adaptation means making adjustments to decisions and activities in order to manage risks and capture potential opportunities.
+Adaptation means making adjustments to decisions and activities, in consideration of climate change, in order to manage risks and capture potential opportunities.

 The goal of adaptation to climate change is to increase the ability of our environmental, social and economic systems to cope.
 It involves making preparations to both mitigate and recover from the effects of climate change (sometimes referred to as building ‘resilience’ or ‘adaptive capacity’).